HelloZeroNet/Documentation/docs/using_zeronet/sample_sites.md

 How does it works?

- - To interact the site you have to request a certifate of registration (a cryptographic sign) from a ZeroID provider
+ - To interact the site you have to request a certificate of registration (a cryptographic sign) from a ZeroID provider
  - After you got the certificate you can publish your content (messages, topics, upvotes) directly to other peers

 ![ZeroTalk](/img/zerotalk.png)